Rise of Hellbanianz- Albanian underworld - UK underworld

 Above it all sit syndicates such as the Albanians, with their enforcers, deft businessmen and far-reaching connections, who have built their dominance of the UK’s cocaine trade on a reputation for getting the job done.

-They live by a code of honour called “besa”, or trust, an oath to protect one another with their lives.
 However, where members of the global outfit are often quiet in their work, the brasher London contingent have been caught out flaunting their new riches.

 In 2013 four members of an Albanian-run syndicate were jailed in Glasgow after being caught with a suitcase stuffed with £1.2 million in cocaine.
 Images on one member’s phone showed Albert “Diti” Memia, then 25, snorting a huge line of cocaine in the shape of his nickname.